macdonald-kong/jenkins-demo/README.md

 ## Overview

-This demonstration repository will use Jenkins to execute the following steps to deploy the Employees Directory API to Kong Konnect:
+This demonstration repository will use Jenkins to execute the following steps to deploy the HTTPBin Headers API to Kong Konnect:

 - Lints the OpenAPI Spec (OAS) using Inso CLI
 - Generate Kong declarative configuration from OAS using Inso CLI